jleinen1/jleinen1/README.md

 const justine = {
   school:     "Eastern Washington University 🦅",
   major:      "Design",
-  passions:   ["UX Design", "Web Dev", "Arts & Crafts", "Cinema 🎞️"],
+  passions:   ["UX Design", "Web Dev", "Arts & Crafts", "Cinema"],
-  currently:  "Building cool things on the internet ✨",
+  currently:  "Building cool things on the internet",
-  funFact:    "I can make a website AND a collage in the same afternoon 🖼️" };
+  funFact:    "I can make a website AND a collage in the same afternoon" };
 ```